longkai/vimrc/README.md

 $ ln -s path/to/repo/vimrc ~/.vimrc
 ```

-Note: this is a **self used primarily**.
-If you get insterest with some of these plugins, you should **check every plugin's** pre-requirement.
+Note: this is **self used only**.
+If you get insterested with some of these plugins, you should **check the plugin's** pre-requirement.

-Plugins used:
 ```viml
 Plug 'https://github.com/altercation/vim-colors-solarized.git'
 Plug 'https://github.com/tomtom/tcomment_vim'